 It is unlikely that anything will interrupt a BIOS update; however, if an interruption occurs, the BIOS could be damaged.
-Table 32 lists the drives and media types that can and cannot be used for BIOS recovery.
+Table 35 lists the drives and media types that can and cannot be used for BIOS recovery.
 The BIOS recovery media does not need to be made bootable.

 Media Type Can be used for BIOS recovery?
-CD-ROM drive connected to the Serial ATA interface Yes USB removable drive (a USB flash drive, for example) Yes USB diskette drive (with a 1.44 MB diskette) No USB hard disk drive No
+CD-ROM drive connected to the Serial ATA interface Yes USB removable drive (a USB Flash Drive, for example) Yes USB diskette drive (with a 1.44 MB diskette) No USB hard disk drive No Legacy diskette drive (with a 1.44 MB diskette) connected to the legacy diskette drive interface No